-The District's proposed 2012-13 Budget is expected to be adopted by the Board on June 27, 2012 (the "District's 2012-13 Budget").
-The Executive Summary included in the District's 2012-13 Budget describes how the District has addressed the financial challenges of recent years by focusing on cost saving measures, including, but not limited to, increasing local revenues, taking advantage of funding flexibility, negotiating employee concessions, and enacting school and facility closures and facility consolidation, as well as adopting flexibility options such as modified K-3 Class size reduction and categorical flexibility, among other revenue enhancements and expenditure reductions.
-The District's 2012-13 Budget, other District Budgets and the District's 2010-11 financial report, are available on the District's website at www.wccusd.net, under the link "Budget Information."
+The First Interim Report and Second Interim Report update the District's 2011-12 Budget, adopted on June 28, 2011 (the "District's 2011-12 Budget").
+The Executive Summary included in the District's 2011-12 Budget describes how the District has addressed the financial challenges of recent years by focusing on cost saving measures, including, but not limited to, increasing local revenues, taking advantage of funding flexibility, negotiating employee concessions, and enacting school and facility closures and facility consolidation, as well as adopting flexibility options such as modified K-3 Class size reduction and categorical flexibility, among other revenue enhancements and expenditure reductions.
+The District's 2011-12 Budget, First Interim Report and Second Interim Report, together with other District financial reports, are available on the District's website at www.wccusd.net, under the link "Budget Information."

-In the District's 2012-13 Budget, the District emphasizes the importance of responsible fiscal management and clarifies the use of funding flexibility provided by the State and certain restricted federal revenues.
-Specifically, the District's 2012-13 Budget includes the use of funding flexibility in the estimated amount of \$14.5 million during fiscal year 2012-13 to offset cuts from the State.
+In the Second Interim Report for fiscal year 2011-12, the District emphasizes the importance of responsible fiscal management and clarifies the use of funding flexibility provided by the State and certain restricted federal revenues.
+Specifically, the Second Interim Report provides that funding flexibility in the estimated amount of \$14.4 million will be used during fiscal year 2011-12 to offset cuts from the State.

-The District utilized \$5.4 million of American Recovery and Reinvestment Act moneys and related funding to pay teacher salaries and benefits, to implement K-3 class size reduction as well as certain site safety positions during fiscal year 2011-12.
-The grant funding was not renewed.
+The District also expects to utilize \$5.4 million of American Recovery and Reinvestment Act moneys and related funding received by the District to pay teacher salaries and benefits as well as certain site safety positions during fiscal year 2011-12.

-The District's multi-year projections utilize the County Office of Education's published assumptions for developing revenue projections.
-These assumptions include the 2011-12 mid-year trigger cuts and assume that the Governor's tax initiative in the 2012-13 Proposed State Budget will pass in the November 2012 State election.
+In the Second Interim Report, the District's multi-year projections utilize the County Office of Education's published assumptions for developing revenue projections.
+These assumptions include the 2011-12 mid-year trigger cuts and assumes that the Governor's tax initiative in the 2012-13 Proposed State Budget will pass in the November 2012 State election.
 The District notes that these assumptions do not constitute a fiscally conservative position due to the State's economic crisis, the State's uncertain ability to fund cost-of-living adjustments ("COLA") in future years and the unknown outcome of the November 2012 State election.
-However, if the November 2012 taxes do not pass and the 2012-13 mid-year trigger cuts occur, the District expects to utilize moneys in a Special Reserve Fund in the amount of approximately \$2.8 million plus \$3.3 from the unrestricted general fund to operate the District during fiscal year 2012-13.
+However, if the November 2012 taxes do not pass and the 2012-13 mid-year trigger cuts occur, the District expects to utilize moneys in a Special Reserve Fund in the amount of approximately \$10 million plus an ending fund balance from the unrestricted general fund to operate the District during fiscal year 2012-13.
 See "STATE OF CALIFORNIA FISCAL CRISIS" in the body of this Official Statement.
+The District uses the recommended assumptions in the Second Interim Report, including 3.17% COLA for 2012-13 and 2.40% COLA for 2013-14.